shidel/FDI/README.md

         to reboot or exit.

-        STAGE600, Sets up temporary TEMP Directory so I/O redirection can function and also for storage of a couple temporary files.
+        STAGE600, Sets up temporary TEMP Directory so I/O redirection can function.
+Also, it provides for storage of a couple temporary files.
         If I/O redirection is still unavailable, it will abort the installation.

         NOTE: Now that a TEMP directory exists,  FDIWIND.BAT and other batch files that use I/O redirection and utilities like vmath can